Special Note to New Hampshire Residents

 Module 3: Post-installation Configuration and Personalization

 This module covers common post-installation tasks in Windows 10.
 Students will learn how to customize the user interface, as well as using the control panel and settings app to configure common OS settings.
-This course will also introduce students to Windows PowerShell.
+This course will also introduce students to

 Customize the Windows 10 UI.